 When choosing wood kitchen countertops, you first must decide how you intend to use the surface:

-Wood countertops are made from strips of wood laminated together in three different ways - face up, edge up, or end-grain up.
+Wood countertops are made from strips of wood laminated together in three different ways:

-These 3 different methods each have different qualities concerning look, function, and durability.
+These three different methods each have different qualities concerning look, function, and durability.
 How you intend to use your countertop will determine which grain orientation you’ll choose.

 Several types of wood can be used for butcher block and wood countertops.
 New woods are being added to the growing list of materials every year and generate a wide array of pricing.